Transgression (album): Song meanings

-The title "540,000° Fahrenheit" refers to the heat in the middle of a Thermonuclear weapon explosion.
+The title "540,000 Degrees Fahrenheit" refers to the heat in the middle of a Thermonuclear weapon explosion.
 The lyrics go into detail about the destruction wrought upon the body brought about by such an explosion, with the chorus lamenting the potential loss of life that may be caused by one of these devices if it was ever to be used.
 The title is actually a conversion of 300 000 °C.